-- Use only new fluid from a sealed container.
-Old. inferior or contaminated fluid may damage the brake system.
-The use of improper fluids can damage the brake system and affect the vehicle's stopping ability. - Clean the filler cap before removing. - Brake fluid is poisonous and should be stored carefully in marked containers out of the reach of children.
+Use only new fluid.
+Old, inferior or contaminated fluid may damage the brake system.
+Do not add synthetic brake fluid.
+The use of improper fluids can damage the brake system and affect the vehicle's stopping ability.

 Do not spill the fluid on any painted surfaces.
 This will damage the paint.
 If fluid is spilled, immediately wash the surface with water.